sophie-thomson/mad-hatters-personality-quiz/README.md

  - Favicon.io - The Mad Hatter's Personality Quiz favicon was generated using [Favicon.io](https://favicon.io/favicon-converter/) free generator.
  - Balsamiq - The responsive layout wireframes were designed and planned using [Balsamiq](https://balsamiq.com/).
  - FreeMind - The initial mindmapping process to plan out the various elements of the project was created using [FreeMind] (https://sourceforge.net/projects/freemind/) open source software.
+ - Excel (Microsoft Office) - Spreadsheet used to compile questions and answers data and character points values.